 Equities, Crypto, and the S&P 500 – Correlation in a Pandemic

 Bitcoin and Ether are now ranked among the world’s top 20 traded assets.
 And their market caps exceed some of its largest companies.
 Their growth during the pandemic reflects a significant rise in the popularity of and participation in the crypto ecosystem.
 But with all the crypto mania, how are these decentralised markets influencing traditional ones like the S&P500?
 The key is in the correlations, according to a new IMF working paper.

 Until at least the first half of the pandemic, many thought Bitcoin’s scarcity would help it become an inflation-hedging asset.
 But opinions changed when inflation started rising in May 2021.
 Bitcoin was turning out to be another play on risk markets – it was most correlated with US and Chinese equities.
-And it is this connection with equity markets that the IMF paper considers because that is where the $3tn crypto market will probably have the largest influence.
+And it is this connection with equity markets that the IMF paper considers because that is where the $3tn crypto market will probably have the largest influence, but still raises the question of should I buy bitcoin now.
 The paper finds: